- To be in close familiarity or friendship; closeness.

 Cam began to understand that Mel had good intentions of wanting to just have sex any time and in any way.
 And Cam started noticing and telling Mel the good things that Mel was doing and the effort that was being invested in their love together.

-Mel and Cam still don’t get 100% hot, exciting and attuned sex every time.
-But they do get it 90% and the rest of the time they talk about what might be wrong and find creative solutions.
+Mel and Cam still don’t get 100% hot, exciting and intimate sex every time.
+But they do get it 80% and the rest of the time they talk about what might be wrong and find creative solutions.
 Mel and Cam now enjoy a deeper sexual intimacy because of their hard work, insight to their selves, and acceptance of the other.

-Couples work for me has been ever evolving, as I believe it is with most couples counselors/therapists.
+My work with couples has been ever evolving, as I believe it is with most couples counselors/therapists.
 As a younger therapist I might have listened to Mel and Cam and sympathized with their sex life being difficult.
 I might have even directed or advised them to have more date nights, buy a fantasy box, or schedule sex.
 But, I would have been missing the true depth of their identities and I would have missed my true work as a therapist in assisting them to understand themselves, accept their natures, and communicate better their needs and desires.

 A sex therapist has training and knowledge to assist people in conceptualizing, understanding and putting words to the most intimate and often misunderstood parts of their whole self.
 Sex therapy isn’t about how to improve your technique (although that is great too!).
-Sex therapy is about your whole relationship integrated with your whole self.
+Sex therapy is about your whole relationship integrated with your whole self and deeper intimacy with all you are.